jonhare/DISCnetMachineLearningCourse/README.md

 Notes, demos and materials for learning Machine Learning

 ## Extra materialS
 In addition to the material in this git repository, I've also used materials from my computer vision and data mining modules.
-Please feel free to take a look at the lecutre slides and notes for these which can be found here:
+Please feel free to take a look at the lecture slides and notes for these which can be found here:

 - http://comp3204.ecs.soton.ac.uk
 - http://comp6237.ecs.soton.ac.uk